-Ensure that Californians get their fair share of federal resources and Congressional representation by encouraging the full participation of all Californians in Census 2020.
+Help ensure that Californians get their fair share of federal resources and Congressional representation by participating in Census 2020!!

 WHAT IS THE CENSUS?

-The primary and perpetual challenge facing the U.S. Census Bureau is the undercount of certain population groups.
-That challenge is amplified in California, where more residents are considered traditionally hard to count.
-Those include foreign-born residents, renters, individuals living in homes without a broadband subscription, people living close to or below the poverty line, and children younger than five years old.
+The primary and perpetual challenge facing the Census Bureau is the undercount of certain population groups.
+The challenge is amplified in California where more residents are considered "hard to count."
+Those include foreign-born residents, renters, individuals living in homes without internet service, people living close to or below the poverty line, and children younger than five years old.

 Count Me In for Census 2020 because.....